Do you need to plan your trip to Malaysia? Great! You are in the right place!

 When travelling to Sabah and Sarawak (which are Borneo), your passports will be inspected again.

 Money In Malaysia

-The Malaysian currency is called the ringgit (RM) and there are many ATMs around which is the best way to get cash.
+The Malaysian currency is called the ringgit (RM) and there are many ATMs around which is the best (and usually cheapest) way to get cash.
 You will need to carry around this currency as it’s rare for anything else to be accepted.
 You can use credit cards at many places as well.

 Where To Go And Malaysia Itineraries